mwherman2000/neo-persistibleclasses/README.md

 # neo-persistibleclasses
 NEO Persistable Classes - An Efficient Object-Oriented Framework for C#.NEO Smart Contract Development

-The project mwherman2000/neo-persistibleclasses is the home of the NEO Persistable Classes (NPCs) Framework.
+The mwherman2000/neo-persistibleclasses project is the home of the NEO Persistable Class Framework (NPC).

 ## What is NPC?